Inside: How to know if your child is ready to transition from crib to toddler bed, plus 5 steps to make the move a breeze!

 - Morning Time – Suzy’s lights will count down the last hour to morning.
 At a time set by the parents, Suzy’s hat gently rises to the child know that it’s ok to get up.

-Disclosure: This is a sponsored post on behalf of Susy Snooze by BleepBleeps; all opinions are 100% mine.
+Disclosure: Originally published on July 14, 2016 as a collaboration with Susy Snooze by BleepBleeps; all opinions are 100% mine.
+Updated June 2019.

 The Often Overlooked Reason Toddlers Still Wake Up at Night